benc-uk/chatr/readme.md

 ![](./etc/diagram.png)

-## Client / Frontend
+# Client / Frontend

 This is the part used by end users, and is the web frontend.

-The source for this is found in **client/** and is a static standalone pure ES6 JS application, no bundling or Node is required.
-It is written using Vue.js.
+The source for this is found in **client/** and is a static standalone pure ES6 JS application, no bundling or Node.js is required.
+It is written using [Vue.js as a supporting framework](https://vuejs.org/), and [Bulma as a CSS framework](https://bulma.io/).

 Some notes: